Managing Logistics and Audits in Freight Companies

 Logistics Audit

-A logistics audit aims to measure a company’s performance in terms of logistics operations.
-This includes collecting data related to staff and productivity, inventory management, warehouse planning, layout, and operational efficiency.
+A logistics audit measures a company’s performance in logistics operations to save money and improve customer satisfaction.
+It collects data related to logistics costs like staff and productivity, inventory management, warehouse planning and layout, and operational efficiency.

-Data availability and security were major areas of focus for the February 2022 assessment conducted by the USDOT.
-When conducting an internal logistics audit, these must be considered.
+Data availability and security were major focus areas for the USDOT's February 2022 assessment.
+These must be considered when conducting an internal logistics audit.

-For example, looking at the Transportation Spend Management (TSM) system in place and understanding if analysts can access all the data they need to derive meaningful insights is key in measuring performance.
-Likewise, assessing cybersecurity risks and inventory issues contributes to the overall assessment of a freight company.
+For example, measuring performance requires examining the Freight Data Management system and determining whether analysts can access all the data they need to derive meaningful insights.
+Likewise, assessing cybersecurity risks and inventory issues contributes to assessing a freight company's overall performance.

 Risk Assessment

-A risk assessment is necessary to determine specific vulnerabilities in a supply chain.
-The USDOT report found that bottlenecks related to a limited supply of chassis served as a major risk for shipping delays.
+A risk assessment is necessary to determine specific vulnerabilities and cost drivers on a global scale.
+The USDOT report found that bottlenecks related to a limited chassis supply were a major risk for shipping delays.

-McKinsey & Company emphasizes the importance of looking into known and unknown risks.
-While managing known risks comes down to early identification and documentation, unknown risk management relies on strong defenses and developing risk-aware culture.
+McKinsey & Company emphasizes the importance of investigating known and unknown risks.
+While managing known risks involves early identification and documentation, unknown risk management relies on strong defenses and developing a risk-aware culture.

 Freight Invoice Audit

-When the supply chain is disrupted, transportation costs inevitably rise.
-Therefore, having the right freight invoice audit and payment software in place is one way to remain resilient in the current market.
+When the supply chain is disrupted, freight costs inevitably rise.
+Therefore, having the right freight invoice audit software in place is one way to remain resilient in the current market.
 A modern FAP audit covers the following components:

 1. Data integration